sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 11. Review terms of use and click **Purchase**.

-12. Proceed to the next step: [Explore Newly Created Resources](#explore-newly-created-resources)
+12. Proceed to the next step: [Explore Newly Created Resources](#explore-newly-created-resources).

 ### Explore Newly Created Resources